Compare Rates

 • Sub-Standard Rate Classes

-Preferred Rates – Preferred is an excellent rate class to be in.
-Preferred will entitle you to have meager rates, not quite as reasonable as Preferred Plus but still very competitive.
+Preferred is an excellent rate class to be offered.
+Preferred rates will entitle you to low premiums, not quite as low as Preferred Plus but still very competitive.
 You could have some minor issues like high cholesterol and high blood pressure.
 But it has to be controlled with medication.
 Most healthy people fall into this category if they are in good shape.

-Standard Rates – In the Standard class, you would be experiencing some problems with height and weight, your medical tests are no longer squeaky clean, and you might have a small list of medical conditions that are not terrible, but you have to keep your eye on them.
+In the Standard class, you could be experiencing some problems with height and weight, your medical tests are no longer squeaky clean, and you might have a small list of medical conditions that are not terrible, but you have to keep your eye on them.

 The Standard class is prevalent for people in their 50s and 60s, but the rates are still very affordable.
 As you get older, your health is naturally going to be affected.
 But this effect is perfectly natural and unavoidable as your age progresses.